craigargh/python-notes/gbaDev/gba_programming.md

 There six several blocks of memory for tiles.
 This code creates a pointer to the VRAM memory location so that each block can be treated as an item in an array.
 For example `&MEM_TILE[4]` is the fifth block of tile memory.

-Each block is 16kb in size, making the total 96kb for tile storage.
+There is 32 Kilobytes of memory dedicated to sprites on the GBA in modes 0, 1 and 2.
+There are 6 blocks with sprite memory: 4 blocks for background tiles; 2 blocks for sprite tiles.
 These blocks are referred to as "tile blocks" or "char blocks".
-[THIS SEEMS INCORRECT COMPARED TO OTHER SOURCES AND THE VALUE IN THE CODE - IT MIGHT BE 32 KILOBYTES IN MODES 0-2, 16KILOBYTES IN MODES 3-5]

-### Sprites
+#### Sprites

 Sprites in the GBA are referred to as objects (I'll refer to them as sprite objects for clarity).
 Sprite objects have a number of attributes that allow for the programmer to set their tiles, palettes and location.
 These objects can then be moved around the screen without the need to clear their past location, like was required in the Kyle Halladay rectangle tutorial.